dashhive/dash-tools/README.md

   - **Misnomer**.
 This is the "_mnemonic_" list of words (passphrase)
 - BIP-0039 Passphrase
   - **Misnomer**.
 This is the secret part of the PBKDF2 salt.
+- Coin
+  - See UTXO.
 - Cold Storage / Cold Wallet
   - A mnemonic passphrase that you keep offline. \
     Perhaps written down on paper in a safe. \
     Perhaps on a device (e.g. Trezor).
+- Compression Flag
+  - Also: Compressed Byte, Recovery Bit, Quadrant Byte \
+    Public Keys have X and Y values (32-bytes each). \
+    A "compressed" key stores the X value and a "recover" bit. \
+    Since both possible Y values can be generated from an X, \
+    the "recovery bit" can tell us _which_ to use: \
+    0x02 if Y is even. \
+    0x03 if Y is odd.
 - Input Entropy
   - The initial cryptographically random bytes used for generating a BIP-0039 "mnemonic".